waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Failed Agent Hypotheses:**
     - One of the NPCs will react to a specific Pokémon's cry.
 (Result: Failed.
 Used Clefable's cry next to the Hiker on 1F and the Rocket Grunt on B2F.
 Dialogue unchanged in both cases.)
     - There is a hidden switch or item on the floor, possibly revealed by the Itemfinder.
 (Result: Failed.
 ITEMFINDER did not respond on B3F.)

-# VIII.
-Tool Development Ideas

-- **Multi-Map Pathfinding Tool:** A tool that can plan a route across multiple maps, identifying the required sequence of warps, ladders, and map connections to travel from a start point on one map to a destination on another.
-- **Spinner Maze Solver Tool:** A tool that can parse the map data to understand spinner tile paths and automatically calculate the correct sequence of movements to navigate spinner mazes.

 # IX.
 Rocket Hideout B3F Spinner Maze